 - 6 points

-- Students are able to (1) understand important concepts and geological processes that control the formation of sedimentary basins and 3D stratigraphic patterns in basin fills; (2) demonstrate practical skills in the interpretation of simple geoscientific data; and (3) demonstrate skills in the integration of geological and geophysical techniques relevant to interpreting basin history and resource exploration.
+Students are able to (1) demonstrate knowledge of important concepts and geological processes that control the formation of sedimentary basins and 3D stratigraphic patterns in basin fills; (2) demonstrate practical skills in the interpretation of simple geoscientific data; and (3) demonstrate knowledge and skills in the use of geoscientific data (e.g. geological and geophysical) relevant to interpreting sedimentary basin history and resource exploration.

-- Indicative assessments in this unit are as follows: (1) progressive assessment through practical exercises and (2) theory examination.
+Indicative assessments in this unit are as follows: (1) quiz; (2) presentation; and (3) practical assignments.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Unit rules

 - Contact hours

 - workshops: up to 4 hours per week

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.